 Surf code quality best practices

 Whatever our task is, we always focus on security and strive to deliver our clients more than they expect.
-For example, even at the mobile app designing stage, we are attentive to the client’s existing products.
+For example, even at the mobile app designing prod, we are attentive to the client’s existing products.
 In case of detecting eventual vulnerabilities, we are ready to help fix them.

 When writing code, our developers consider any security implication of their work:

 - code shall be secure and exclude any vulnerabilities;